 On Rosh Hashanah and Yom Kippur we are nitzavim, spending many hours in shul, contemplating ways to learn and grow from our mistakes.
 Immediately thereafter follows Sukkot, the festival of joyous celebration.
 We move around the bimah, we dance and we leave the comfort of our homes.
 We are proactive as we invite the poor, the stranger, the widow and the orphan to celebrate with us.

 A Jew has to know when to stand still and listen and when to move forward and act.
+We must pause both before and after we move forward.
+Hence Vayelech is followed by Ha'azinu, to listen carefully.
 If we can successfully manage the inherent tension between Nitzavim and Vayelech, then we can look forward to V'zot Habracha, the blessings of Torah.

 Postscript: There are two other parshiot referred to by the name of their subjects, Pinchas and Chayei Sarah, which do not seem to fit this model.
 Regarding parshat Pinchas, perhaps here, too, our tradition is giving us a subtle hint that while in Pinchas' unique circumstances his zealotry was warranted, it must not be a model for us.
 Regarding Chayei Sarah, I am at a loss to explain why, based on my theory above, our first matriarch has a parsha named for her.
 One could suggest that we do not call it Sarah, but Chayei Sarah, reflecting the rabbinic teaching that the legacy of the righteous endures after their physical demise.
 I welcome other possible suggestions.